manugarg/blog/content/posts/why-you-need-probers.md

 ## Uptrend

-Even though probers are not very common, I believe their usage is picking up.
+Even though probers are not very common, their usage seems to be picking up.
-More and more organizations are using [cloudprober](https://cloudprober.org) now.
+More and more organizations are using cloudprober now (see list [here](https://cloudprober.org)).
 I hope this article makes things more clear and helps that trend further.
 In future blog posts I'll try to demystify more implementation related details, e.g., what you should probe and how to write reliable workflow probes.

 Join me on [LinkedIn](https://linkedin.com/in/manugarg) or [Cloudprober's Slack](https://join.slack.com/t/cloudprober/shared_invite/enQtNjA1OTkyOTk3ODc3LWQzZDM2ZWUyNTI0M2E4NmM4NTIyMjM5M2E0MDdjMmU1NGQ3NWNiMjU4NTViMWMyMjg0M2QwMDhkZGZjZmFlNGE)